Elaine Phillips: New York State Senator (2017–2018)

 In 2016, State Senator Jack Martins decided to run for Congress, foregoing re-election to the Senate to do so.
 Phillips announced that she would seek the open Senate seat and was supported by Martins.

 Phillips ran on a platform which included cutting taxes, combating the heroin epidemic and strengthening state ethics laws in response to corruption scandals in Albany.
 Phillips was unopposed for the Republican nomination.
 With the Seventh district being one of the most competitive districts in the state, the race was projected to be close.
 In the end, Phillips defeated Democrat Adam M. Haber by a 51% to 49% margin.
 She was sworn in on January 1, 2017.

 In 2018, Phillips lost her re-election bid to Democrat Anna Kaplan.

+Nassau County Comptroller (since 2022)

+In November 2021, Phillips was elected the first woman to serve as Nassau County Comptroller with 61 percent of the vote.